Year One

 COMPULSORY COURSES - YEAR TWO

-Enterprise Data Management (15 credits)
+Enterprise Data Management (15 Credits)

 Learn to design and implement enterprise data management systems.

-Introduction to Finance (15 credits)
+Introduction to Finance (15 Credits)

-Software Process (15 credits)
+Software Process (15 Credits)

 Learn to create quality software applications utilising a modern development approach.
-During your studies you'll work as a team on an iterative development project; manage an individual development task; implement processes to ensure quality; and compare and select an appropriate development method for a given problem.
+During your studies you'll work as a team on an iterative development project; manage an individual development task; implement processes to ensure quality, and compare and select an appropriate development method for a given problem.

 COMPULSORY COURSES - YEAR THREE

-Advanced Project Management (15 credits)
+Advanced Project Management (15 Credits)

 Learn advanced principles of the project management body of knowledge and cover the content of the Project Management Institute and its application and evaluation to the workplace.

 Learn to analyse and evaluate management practices as they relate to the ICT industry.
-During your studies you'll discuss and analyse key issues associated with managing and structuring the ICT capability within an organisation; recommend and design a quality management programme for an organisation; apply best practice human resource management techniques; and commentate on the relevant legislation and social responsibility issues as they relate to the ICT industry.
+During your studies you'll discuss and analyse key issues associated with managing and structuring the ICT capability within an organisation; recommend and design a quality management programme for an organisation; apply best practice human resource management techniques, and commentate on the relevant legislation and social responsibility issues as they relate to the ICT industry.

 COMPULSORY COURSES - YEAR TWO

-Networks (CISCO RSE) (15 credits)
+Networks (CISCO SRWE) (15 Credits)

 Gain practical and technical networking knowledge that will allow you to configure and troubleshoot routers, switches and resolve common issues with RIPv1, RIPng, single-area and multi-area OSPF, virtual LANs, and inter-VLAN routing in both IPv4 and IPv6 networks.

-Network Services (15 credits)
+Network Services (15 Credits)

-Learn to implement key network services as used in modern LANs and to explain the network protocols that these services use.
-During your studies you'll implement and explain the operation of name resolution; implement automatic network configuration; implement and explain the operation of directory services; implement and explain the operation of a web proxy; implement automatic browser configuration when a web proxy is used; implement file sharing; and implement and explain the operation of a basic firewall.
+Learn to implement key network services as used in modern LANs and explain the network protocols that these services use.
+During your studies you'll implement and explain the operation of name resolution; implement automatic network configuration; implement and explain the operation of directory services; implement and explain the operation of a web proxy; implement automatic browser configuration when a web proxy is used; implement file sharing, and implement and explain the operation of a basic firewall.

-Systems Security (15 credits)
+Systems Security (15 Credits)

 Learn to analyse and implement computer systems security, including operating systems, server applications and networks; and explain the fundamentals of computer forensics.